 According to Petr Floriánek, both methods were popular in the Viking Age and they can be seen applied on many pieces of art, mostly weapons of the second part of the 10th century.
 The usage of niello, proposed by researchers, is not so likely, in Petr’s opinion.
 The reason for that is the fact that grooves (with missing material) have the uniform width, which rather suggests the usage of wire.
 The material could be copper, because copper is more like to fall off, since it has worse adhesion than silver.
 As Petr says, broad transverse bands are most likely not made by niello method.

 It is important to stress that it is not known to which type of helmet the fragment belonged.
 Researchers tend to say it was a spectacle helmet, which seem to be a more reliable variant, judging from shapes and dimensions of analogies (Broa, Gjermundbu, Tjele, Kyiv).
 Petr Floriánek guess the thickness of the mask can be cca 3 mm.
-The usage of nasal without ocular parts is known from Saint Wenceslas helmet, which was also made on Gotland and its decoration is very similar (see here).
-That’s why we should not dismiss the nasal variant.
+The usage of nose-guard without ocular parts is known from Saint Wenceslas helmet, which was also made on Gotland and its decoration is very similar (see here).
+That’s why we should not dismiss the nose-guard variant.

 My Belarusian friend Dmitry Hramtsov (also known as Truin Stenja), a very skillful blacksmith and jeweller, made a quite interesting variation of Lokrume helmet.
 Me and Petr consider this version to be very well done.
 Dmitry used the overlay method – in photos, you can notice the cut grid with silver and copper wire hammered to the surface.
 The mask is hollow inside.
 The mask is riveted with four rivets to the dome of the helmet; two rivets are invisible and soldered with silver.
 The rest of the mask is based on Kyiv mask, which was made in the same period.
 The dome of the helmet is based on the construction of Gjermundbu helmet.